Isaac Stanley-Becker, Reporter - The Washington Post

 Every Senate Democrat who cast a vote supported the Domestic Terrorism Prevention Act, which proposed ensuring that federal agencies have the resources needed to detect and prevent “acts of domestic terrorism and white supremacist and neo-Nazi infiltration of law enforcement and corrections agencies.”

-Last year, the head of the FBI—an agency that has long been criticized for ignoring rising white supremacist violence—told Congress that white supremacists comprise “the biggest chunk of […]
+Last year, the head of the FBI—an agency that has long been criticized for ignoring rising white supremacist violence—told Congress that white supremacists comprise “the biggest chunk of our […]